 Why does this happen?
 I attribute the entrepreneur’s singular passion for their solution as the top contributor to this failure.
-This is the Innovator’s Bias that causes us to fall in love with our solution and makes “bringing our baby to life” our sole mission.
+The Innovator’s Bias causes us to fall in love with our solution and makes “bringing our baby to life” our sole mission.

-But a build-first approach is backwards.
-It’s backwards because you can’t brute-force a solution without a pre-existing problem.
+But a build-first approach is backward.
+It’s backward because you can’t brute-force a solution without a pre-existing problem.

 7. The Number Two Reason Why Products Fail

 Failing at something requires starting.
 The number two reason why products fail is that they never even get started.
-We spend too much time analyzing, or planning, or making excuses for not starting — we wait to first write a business plan, or find investors, or move to Silicon Valley.
+We spend too much time analyzing, planning, or making excuses for not starting — we wait first to write a business plan, or find investors, or move to Silicon Valley.

 8. You Don’t Need Permission to Start